sturnberg/OCS-Docs/OCS/Reference/SequentialDataStore/views/SdsStreamViewProperty.md

 ## SdsStreamViewProperty
 The SdsStreamView Properties collection provides detailed instructions for specifying the mapping of event properties.
-Each SdsStreamViewProperty in the Properties collection defines the mapping of an event’s `property`.
+Each SdsStreamViewProperty in the Properties collection defines the mapping of an event's `property`.
 SdsStreamView Properties are required only when property mapping is not straightforward.
 Additionally, if you do not want a SdsType property mapped, it is not necessary to create an SdsStreamView property for it.